Tichard/EASA/README.md

 # EASA
 Electrical Audio Spectrum Analyzer

-Measures a system and display the spectrum analysis as the harmonic frequency response and several distortion rates using Octave GNU software.
+Measures a system and display the spectrum analysis as the harmonic frequency response and several distortion rates.

 FEATURES :
-- From 10Hz to 30kHz spectrum analysis
+- From 10Hz to 30kHz spectrum analysis*
 - Frequency response up to the 4th harmonic
-- Computing THD and SNR
+- Computing THD and SINAD
-- Frequency stepped sweep analysing with spectrum display
+- Frequency stepped sweep analysing with spectrum display*
 - Optimized analysis algorithm
-- Auto-adjusted sampling frequency
+- Auto-adjusted sampling frequency*
-- Frequency stepped sweep analysis time <1min

 USER MANUAL :